miraccan00/miraccan00/README.md

 - 🔭 I’m currently working as DevOps Engineer **At Bilyoner**

-- 📝 I regularly write articles on [https://miraccanyilmaz.medium.com/](https://miraccanyilmaz.medium.com/)
+- 📝 I regularly write articles on [my web site](https://miraccanyilmaz.me)

 - 💬 Ask me about **Anything If I know I would like to help**